v5ma/selfawarenetworks/README.md

+Today I publish my notes on Github.
+You should not read my notes right now.
+You can but these notes are not ready for people to read them.
+They still need lots of editing & fixing.
+I'm sharing this now so people can see my book is real, please pre-order the book. github.com/v5ma

 This Github address github.com/v5ma is home page on github for

 # The Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.